mtolly/onyx/haskell/BUILD.md

 6. `stack exec make win`

-7. Program and DLLs will now be in `win/`.
+7. Setup program will be created.

 # Mac